The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Numerical method

 \subsection{Main simulations}

-In this paper we analyze 14 dissipationless, high-resolution, \textit{N}-body simulations of a Milky Way-type galaxy accreting one or two satellites.
+In this paper we analyse 14 dissipationless, high-resolution, \textit{N}-body simulations of a Milky Way-type galaxy accreting one or two satellites.
 These simulations are similar to those presented in \citet{jean2017kinematic}.
 As comprehensively explained in that paper, in these simulations both the satellite(s) and the Milky Way galaxy can react to the interaction, experiencing kinematical heating, tidal effects and dynamical friction.
 Each satellite has a mass which is 1:10 of the mass of the Milky Way-like galaxy and this is motivated by the fact that mergers with these mass ratios are inevitable for Milky Way-type galaxies in $\Lambda$CDM simulations (\cite{read2008thin}; \cite{stewart2008merger}; \cite{de2008galaxy}; \cite{deason2016eating}).
 Both the main galaxy and the satellite(s) are embedded in a dark matter halo and contain a thin, an intermediate and a thick stellar disc – mimicking the Galactic thin disc, the young thick disc and the old thick disc, respectively (see \cite{haywood2013age}; \cite{di2016disc}).
 A population of globular clusters initially redistributed in a disc is also taken into account and it is represented as point masses\footnote{Resolving both the simulated galaxies and the globular clusters as \textit{N}-body systems is currently not possible due to large range of spatial scales that should be modelled - from sub-parsec resolution to hundreds of kpc.
-We report to future works the study of the dynamics of some of these clusters -- modelled as \textit{N}-body systems -- in the evolving tidal field generated by some of these accretion events.}.
+In \citet{renaud2015flexible} a numerical method to describe the dynamical evolution of clusters in tidal fields has been carried out.
+We report to future works that employ the more generic method described in \citet{renaud11}, which is particularly adapted to study the dynamics of some of our clusters -- modelled as \textit{N}-body systems -- in the evolving tidal field generated by some of these accretion events.}.
 The total number of particles used in these simulations is $N_{tot} = 27\,500\,110$, for the case of a single accretion, and $N_{tot} = 30\,000\,120$, when two accretions are modeled.
 The total number of stellar (thin, intermediate, thick disc) particles in the main galaxy is $20\,000\,000$, the number of globular cluster particles is 100 and the number of dark matter particles is $5\,000\,000$.
 The satellite galaxies are rescaled versions of the main galaxy, with masses and total number of particles 10 times smaller and sizes reduced by a factor $\sqrt{10}$.
 All these values are listed in Table~\ref{tab:1}.
 The discs are modeled with Miyamoto-Nagai density distributions (\cite{miyamoto1975three}) of the form:

 where masses ($M_{*}$), characteristic lengths ($a_{*})$ and heights ($h_{*}$) vary for the thin, intermediate and thick disc populations (see Table~\ref{tab:1}); the system of disc globular clusters has scale length and scale height equal to those of the thick disc and the dark matter halo is modeled as a Plummer sphere: